|

 operations.
 A Company was on two days leave in Vung

-and D Company was the Ready Reaction Company.
-D
+D Company was the Ready Reaction Company.
+D Company

-opportunity to get a decent nights sleep, wash some
+a decent nights sleep, wash some clothes, write a

 THE